tcaffrey/ITV_task/README.md

 ## Running the notebook
 The csv file required for the two sections is contained in the repository.

 A jupyter notebook is supplied with code to answer parts 1 & 2 of the tast.
-The notebook should run (providing libraries required have been installed)
+The notebook should run (providing libraries required have been installed).
+An html file of the notebook is also provided so the code and output can be viewed in case there was any issues with running the notebook.

 ## Part 1